CAVA Women's Cup

-The CAVA Women's Volleyball Challenge Cup is an international volleyball competition in Central and South Asia contested by the senior women's national teams of the members of Central Asian Volleyball Association (CAZVA), the sport's regional governing body.
-The current champion is Kyrgyzstan, which won its first title at the 2024 edition.
+The CAVA Women's Cup, formerly known as CAVA Women's Volleyball Challenge Cup, is an international volleyball competition in Central and South Asia contested by the senior women's national teams of the members of Central Asian Volleyball Association (CAZVA), the sport's regional governing body.
+The current champion is Kyrgyzstan, which won its second title at the 2025 edition.